riju18/Airflow-data-engineering-with-BigQuery-and-dbt/README.md

 # Airflow-data-engineering-with-BigQuery-and-dbt
-Fetch Data from a simple csv file, send the data in GCP BigQuery table and run dbt to automate the dwh.
+Fetch Data from a simple csv file, send the data in GCP BigQuery table, run dbt to automate the dwh and run soda to check data quality.

 ![alt retail_data_dag](dags/retail_data/screenshots/retail_data_projct.png)